kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 1 directory, 2 files
 ```

 If we look at the top level yaml files which have been created, they have populated some of the fields for us, but we’ll need to populate some of the others.
-The CLI extension can do some of this for you, but in the interests of understanding what is going on, in this blog we'll do it manually :
+The CLI extension can do some of this for you, but in the interests of understanding what is going on, in this blog we'll do it manually:

 ```yaml
 # operator.yaml